sofiabroome/wordpredictor/README.md

 stuff.ipynb - Erik's

-test_grammar.ipynb - Valentin's
+test_grammar.ipynb - Valentin's experiments about grammar

-The models for our respective n-gram models (abstract, bigram, trigram, ngram, grammar model) are in the folder "models".
+The models for our respective n-gram models (ngram with or without grammar model) are in the folder "models".
+The abstract class was made because we tried different models before the 2 general models remaining.